Rosarito Mexico: The Perfect Beach Destination in 2023

 In the municipality of Playas de Rosarito is the village of Calafia, both historic and modern.

-The hill located in front of Calafia was the geographic point of reference used in 1773 by Fray Francisco Palou to divide the territories of the Franciscan and Dominican missions, which was the first division between Old and New California.
+The hill in front of Calafia was the geographic point of reference used in 1773 by Fray Francisco Palou to divide the territories of the Franciscan and Dominican missions, the first division between Old and New California.

 Calafia was a mythical black warrior of great beauty who reigned in the current territory of the Baja California Peninsula when it was still believed to be an island.